 While the first 96 cards in the checklist represent 96 distinct players, the final 12 cards in the set are all repeats.
 For example, Bill Dickey has card 11 (1934, 1935) and card 103 (1936) in the set.
 A possible explanation for the repeated twelve cards will come at the end of this article.

 An uncut sheet of Diamond Stars was discovered in the 1980s by the family member of a former National Chicle printer.
 While other uncut Diamond Stars sheets are known to exist, what made this one particularly unique was that none of its 12 cards appear anywhere on the Diamond Stars checklist!
 (See Ryan Cracknell article for more info.)

 In addition to blank-backed cards of Hall of Famers Goose Goslin and Lefty Gomez, the sheet also includes a particularly noteworthy card pairing Browns teammates Jim Bottomley and Rogers Hornsby.

 Original artwork for the Bottomley/Hornsby card sold at auction in 2012, and good news…the owner is evidently actively entertaining offers!

 In addition, the press photo, taken at 1936 Spring Training, that the artwork and card were based on has also made the rounds.

 1. connection between uncut sheet and doubled dozen?

 As with most 80+ year old mysteries, any definitive answer is likely lost to history.
-At least some clues that suggest the sheet was produced along with the rest of the 1936 series are the cards for Jim Bottomley, Roger Cramer, and Gene Moore, all of which show teams they joined in early 1936, and Benny Frey, Rip Collins, Linus Frey, and Lon Warneke, still shown on teams they were no longer with in 1937.
+At least some clues suggesting that the sheet was produced in 1936 are the cards for Jim Bottomley, Roger Cramer, and Gene Moore, all of which show teams they joined in early 1936, and Benny Frey, Rip Collins, Linus Frey, and Lon Warneke, still shown on teams they were no longer with in 1937.